Car Resprays: 5 Facts You Need Before the Paint Job

 A shiny Lotus looking good as new in a ChipsAway Repair Centre

-Of course, if you just need a repair for a scratch, dent or bumper scuff, or a respray on one panel, there’s no need to go to an expensive body shop to get the whole car resprayed!
+Of course, if you just need a repair for a car scratch, car dent removal or bumper scuff, or a respray on one panel, there’s no need to go to an expensive body shop to get the whole car resprayed!
 Just fill in our online form and your local ChipsAway technician will be in touch to provide a free, no-obligation quote.